Applications for Fall 2023 intake is now open, and the deadline for completed applications is February 1st, 2023.

 Students are expected to complete all requirements within six terms (2 years) of continuous full- time registration.
 As an exception, students in the Master of Nursing programs can be admitted to the Flexible (Flex) Option of six additional terms of continuous registration (total of 12 terms, or 4 years).
 As this option is intended for working professionals, students admitted to the Flex Option will not be considered for financial support.
 Note: students will not be permitted to change from the Standard Option to the Flex Option, and vice versa.

 Admission Requirements for Masters

 Applicants for admission must be graduates of a recognized university, college, or institute as well as show evidence of scholarly achievement.
-Except where otherwise stated in the Admission Requirements of a particular program, degree students must have a four year bachelor's degree or its equivalent with at least second class standing (B) based on their last 20 half courses or equivalent.
+Except where otherwise stated in the Admission Requirements of a particular program, degree students must have a four year bachelor's degree or its equivalent with at least second class standing (B; 70% average) based on their last 20 half courses or equivalent.